xorxornop/ObscurCore/README.md

 The index of the archive (where all the information about the items in the archive is kept), termed a *manifest* in ObscurCore nonclemature, is encrypted with a choice of schemes:

-+	Symmetric cipher (non-public key; participants must share key securely somehow)
++	Symmetric cipher (participants must share secret key securely somehow)
-+	UM1-hybrid (public key)
++	UM1-hybrid (ephemeral-static-static elliptic curve Diffie-Hellman)
-+	Curve25519-UM1-hybrid (public key)

-The hybrid schemes derive a key from the public key cryptosystems, derive it further with a KDF, and uses this as the key for a symmetric cipher.
+The hybrid scheme derives a key from the public key cryptosystem, derives it further with a KDF, and uses this as the key for a symmetric cipher.
 The symmetric-only scheme derives the supplied shared key further with a KDF, and uses this as the key for a symmetric cipher.

 The collection of items in the package is termed the "payload".
 There is a choice of schemes: